A charming downtown? Jaw-dropping scenery? Attractions for every season? Check, check, and check.

 Start with an early breakfast.

-Begin your day in Whitefish with breakfast at Amazing Crepes, where you can choose from a huge list of sweet and savory crepes.
+Missoula may be the foodie capital of Montana, but Whitefish has more than its share of great places to eat.
+Begin your day with breakfast at Amazing Crepes, where you can choose from a huge list of sweet and savory crepes.
 (Pear, Gorgonzola, and almond?
 Gruyere and apricot preserves?
 Roasted veggies, cheddar, egg, and spinach?
 Yes on all three counts, please.)

 The owners opened up Amazing Crepes as a “crepe bus” (because that was in 2005 and before food trucks were a thing), after seeing all the crepe stands when they visited Thailand!